irfinnew/mdf/README.md

 ln -s ~/mdf/mdf ~/bin/ || sudo ln -s ~/mdf/mdf /usr/local/bin/
 ```

-The only other file _mdf_ needs is `style.css`, which should live right next to the executable.
+The only other file _mdf_ needs is `style.css`, which should live in the same directory as the Python file.